aws/aws-sessionstore-dynamodb-ruby/README.md

 # Amazon DynamoDB Session Store

 The **Amazon DynamoDB Session Store** handles sessions for Ruby web applications using a DynamoDB backend.
-The session store is compatible with Rails (3.x or 4.x) and other Rack based frameworks.
+The session store is compatible with all Rack based frameworks.
+For Rails applications, use the [`aws-sdk-rails`][1] gem.

 ## Installation

-#### Rails Installation

-Install the session store gem by placing the following command into your
-Gemfile:

-    gem 'aws-sessionstore-dynamodb'

-You will need to have an existing Amazon DynamoDB session table in order for the application to work.
-You can generate a migration file for the session table with the following command:

-    rails generate sessionstore:dynamodb

-To create the table, run migrations as normal with:

-    rake db:migrate

-Change the session store to `:dynamodb_store` by editing `config/initializers/session_store.rb` to contain the following:

-    YourAppName::Application.config.session_store :dynamodb_store

-You can now start your Rails application with session support.

-#### Basic Rack Application Installation

-For non-Rails applications, you can create the Amazon DynamoDB table in a Ruby file using the following method:
+For Rack applications, you can create the Amazon DynamoDB table in a Ruby file using the following method:

     require 'aws-sessionstore-dynamodb'